Newspaper editors use a phrase called “don’t bury the lede”.

 Here’s an example of what I often see in litigation submissions.

-(This is based on a real description from a few years ago, but I have anonymized names and altered facts to protect the identity of the firm):
+(This is based on a real description, but I have anonymized names and altered facts to protect the identity of the firm):

 A perfectly decent description.